Debt-to-Income Ratio Calculator

 In our example with Jack and Jill, the bank will see everything that we have pointed out here.
 They will see that Jack is above the 28% front-end ratio but below the 36% back-end ratio.
 They will also see that Jill is above the 36% back-end ratio but below the 28% front-end ratio.

 Since the bank looks at all forms of debt, they will prefer to see a lower back-end ratio.
 With all else being equal (same credit score, borrower history, etc.), Jack will have an easier time getting another loan.
-Nearly half of Jill’s monthly income goes to debt payments so she is spending too much on debt.
+Nearly half of Jill’s monthly income goes to debt payments so she is spending too much on debt from the lender’s perspective.

 What is a Good Debt-to-Income Ratio?